AndreaPazienza/SE1-my_shelfie/README.md

 ## Project Structure

-## Project Structure

 - `MyShelfie/src/main/java/`: Contains the main Java source code.
   - `CONTROLLER/`: Contains controller classes that manage game logic and coordinate interactions between model and view.
   - `Distributed/`: Contains classes related to the distributed architecture and Java RMI communication.
   - `Errors/`: Contains custom error and exception handling classes.
   - `Listeners/`: Contains listener interfaces and classes used for event handling.
-  - `MODEL/`: Contains the core game domain model (board, tiles, players, shelves, etc.).
+  - `MODEL/`: Contains the core game domain model.
   - `VIEW/`: Contains the TUI components responsible for rendering the game state in the terminal.
   - `App.java`: Entry point for running the application.
   - `AppClient.java`: Entry point for starting the client application.